Peter Ewart

-Peter Ewart (14 May 1767 – 15 September 1842) was a British engineer who was influential in developing the technologies of turbines and theories of thermodynamics.
+Peter Ewart (14 May 1767 – 15 September 1842) was a Scottish engineer who was influential in developing the technologies of turbines and theories of thermodynamics.

 Biography

 He was son of the Church of Scotland minister of Troqueer near Dumfries, and was one of eleven children.
 His brother Joseph Ewart became British ambassador to Prussia; John, a doctor, became Chief Inspector of East India Company hospitals in India; and William, father of William Ewart, was business partner of Sir John Gladstone, father of William Ewart Gladstone, whose godfather he was and whom he was named after.

 Following graduation from the University of Edinburgh, he was apprenticed to millwright John Rennie.
 His work with water wheels led him to work with Matthew Boulton and James Watt for whom by 1790 he was agent in Manchester.
 At the same time as acting as agent he was also trading on his own account as a millwright, enabling him to provide the complementary shafts, gears and other necessities to harness the power of the Boulton & Watt steam engines.